WhySooooFurious/Ultimate-Sideloading-Guide/README.md

-## Revoked/Blacklisted?
+## Revoked?/Blacklisted?
 So you've gotten yourself blacklisted, either from my DNS (which seems very unlikely) or from another creator's DNS.
-There are mainly 2 ways to go about this; Either you fully reset your device
+There are mainly 2 ways to go about this;

+### Method 1
+You

 ## Downloads
 [WhySooooFurious DNS Blocker](https://shorturl.at/fwIJk)